bitExpert/adroit/README.md

 The actionToken is basically used to identify a route.
 Adroit comes with a default implementation of an ActionResolver (\bitExpert\Adroit\Action\Resolver\ContainerAwareActionResolver) which uses any [container-interop](https://github.com/container-interop/container-interop) compatible DI container as a backend.

+Of course you may implement your own ActionResolvers using the (\bitExpert\Adroit\Action\ActionResolver) interface.

 ```php
 /** @var \Interop\Container\ContainerInterface $container */